 Since then, the term “Set it and Forget it” has become ubiquitous for 401(k) investment plans that use target-date funds as their primary investment vehicle.
 Target-date funds usually include a mix of stocks and bonds that automatically transition away from stocks to more conservative asset allocations as the targeted retirement date draws near.
 That “Set it and Forget it” approach is the main reason why target-date funds have grown so much in popularity – these funds provide unseasoned retirement investors with a simple investment solution.
 All they have to do is make regular contributions and forget about their money; it grows on its own, it re-allocates automatically, and the account is all juicy perfection upon retirement.

-Don't Let Your Turkey Or Nest Egg Burn
+Don't Let Your Chicken Or Nest Egg Burn

 One of the reasons why target-date funds have grown so much over the past decade is due to reforms enacted through the Pension Protection Act of 2006.
 While the act had many elements, a first reform was that it allowed employers to automatically enroll workers in defined contribution plans if they did not select their investment options when they enrolled in their company’s 401(k) plan.